 The chef-owners at Hell’s Backbone Grill & Farm follow Buddhist principles, with a commitment to sustainability, environmental ethics, and social and community responsibility.
 The owners serve organic, locally produced, regionally and seasonally appropriate cuisine, growing many of their own vegetables and fruits organically in the restaurant’s two gardens and on its six-acre farm.
 The restaurant features dishes made with fruit from Boulder’s heirloom orchards and rely largely on local ranchers for the grass-fed and -finished meat it serves.

 Hell's Backbone Grill & Farm is located in Boulder, Utah, population of 180 and one of the most remote towns in the United States.
-Boulder is surrounded by wilderness and has so much to explore from driving on Hell’s Backbone Scenic Backway to exploring Box-Death Hollow (check out our Boulder Mt. itinerary to learn more).
+Boulder is surrounded by wilderness and has so much to explore from driving on Hell’s Backbone Scenic Backway to exploring Box-Death Hollow.
 The restaurant gets its name from Hell's Backbone Road, a scenic backway from Boulder to Escalante.
 In 2017 and 2018, Hell’s Backbone Grill picked up a Salt Lake Magazine Dining Award for best restaurant in Utah.

 Big Fish Family Restaurant